|Guide||♦||1 Triplog||0 Topics|

 There's a reason why this slot is not well visited

-About a quarter mile downstream from the pourover there is another.
-This second pouroff can be negotiated with ropes, but it can also be bypassed on the right.
+About a quarter-mile downstream from the pourover, there is another.
+This second pourover can be negotiated with ropes, but it can also be bypassed on the right.
 Follow the cow trails along the rim and up to the ridge top.
-This will lead to a Page Sandstone ridge which drops to the confluence of Greenehaven Canyon and a tributary entering from the east.
-You can scramble down this ridge easily and follow the canyon downstream towards Lake Powell or turn left and go upstream.
-This description is for the upper portion of the canyon, between the large pourover and the fun that can be descended at the side canyon.
+This will lead to a Page Sandstone ridge, which drops to the confluence of Greenehaven Canyon and a tributary entering from the east.
+You can easily scramble down this ridge and follow the canyon downstream towards Lake Powell or turn left and go upstream.
+This description is for the canyon's upper portion, between the large pourover and the fun that can be descended at the side canyon.

 Once you have exhausted your patience, turn back, climb the fin, and make your way back to 89.

 None, save for the lake if you go that far.

 The hike is within Glen Canyon National Recreation Area, which allows "at-large" camping, but few good spots present themselves.
 You would also be very close to peoples' houses.
 Go the two miles down the road to Lone Rock if you want to camp nearby.